 Char-Broil meat smoker incorporates an in-built thermometer to help you monitor the temperature in the smoking area.

-This gas meat smoker is also portable and easy to move during the picnic or outdoor barbecue.
+This gas meat smoker is also portable and easy to move during a picnic or outdoor barbecue.
 It is light, with only 50lbs in weight, and has got two handles for one to hold while carrying the smoker.